Rokushou/Splatoon-2-Meta-Modeling/schema.md

 Schema
 ------
+- This is the schema of the csv's contained in data/raw

 -`alpha` are "Good Guys" and `B`, `bravo` are "Bad Guys".

 -`A1` is a stat.ink user (posted the battle).
 If you use this player's result, statistics may not be correct.